-The Coordinated Regional Downscaling Experiment (CORDEX, Gutowski Jr. et al., 2016) is an intercomparison project for regional models and statistical downscaling techniques, coordinating simulations on common domains and under common experimental conditions in a similar way to the CMIP effort.
-Dynamical and statistical downscaling techniques can provide higher-resolution climate information than is available directly from global climate models (Chapter 10, Section 10.3).
+The Coordinated Regional Downscaling Experiment (CORDEX; Gutowski Jr. et al., 2016) is an intercomparison project for regional models and statistical downscaling techniques, coordinating simulations on common domains and under common experimental conditions in a similar way to the CMIP effort.
+Dynamical and statistical downscaling techniques can provide higher-resolution climate information than is available directly from global climate models (Section 10.3).
 These techniques require evaluation and quantification of their performance before they can be considered appropriate as usable regional climate information or be used in support of climate services.
-CORDEX simulations have been provided by a range of regional downscaling models, for 14 regions together covering much of the globe (Atlas, Figure Atlas.7), and they are used extensively in the AR6 WGI Atlas (Atlas.1.4; see also Annex II).
+CORDEX simulations have been provided by a range of regional downscaling models for 14 regions, together covering much of the globe (Figure Atlas.7), and they are used extensively in the AR6 WGI Atlas (Atlas.1.4 and Annex II).

-In support of AR6, CORDEX has undertaken a new experiment (CORDEX-CORE) where regional climate models downscale a common set of global model simulations, performed at a coarser resolution, to a spatial resolution spanning from 12 to 25 km over most of the CORDEX domains (Atlas, Box Atlas.1).
+In support of AR6, CORDEX has undertaken a new experiment (CORDEX-CORE) in which regional climate models downscale a common set of global model simulations, performed at a coarser resolution, to a spatial resolution spanning from 12–25 km over most of the CORDEX domains (Box Atlas.1).
 CORDEX-CORE represents an improved level of coordinated intercomparison of downscaling models (Remedio et al., 2019).

 Model Evaluation Tools

-For the first time in CMIP, a range of comprehensive evaluation tools are now available that can run alongside the commonly used distributed data platform Earth System Grid Federation (ESGF, see Annex II), to produce comprehensive results as soon as the model output is published to the CMIP archive.
+For the first time in CMIP, a range of comprehensive evaluation tools are now available that can run alongside the commonly used distributed data platform – Earth System Grid Federation (ESGF; see Annex II) – to produce comprehensive results as soon as the model output is published to the CMIP archive.

 For instance, the Earth System Model Evaluation Tool (ESMValTool; Eyring et al., 2020; Lauer et al., 2020; Righi et al., 2020) is used by a number of chapters.
-It is an open-source community software tool that includes a large variety of diagnostics and performance metrics relevant for coupled Earth System processes, such as for the mean, variability and trends, and it can also examine emergent constraints (see Section 1.5.4.7).
+It is an open-source community software tool that includes a large variety of diagnostics and performance metrics relevant for coupled Earth system processes, such as for the mean, variability and trends, and it can also examine emergent constraints (Section 1.5.4.7).
 ESMValTool also includes routines provided by the WMO Expert Team on Climate Change Detection and Indices for the evaluation of extreme events (Min et al., 2011; Sillmann et al., 2013) and diagnostics for key processes and variability.
-Another example of evaluation tool is the CLIVAR 2020 ENSO metrics package (Planton et al., 2021).
+Another example of an evaluation tool is the CLIVAR 2020 ENSO metrics package (Planton et al., 2021).

 These tools are used in several chapters of this report for the creation of the figures that show CMIP results.
 Together with the Interactive Atlas, they allow for traceability of key results, and an additional level of quality control on whether published figures can be reproduced.
-It also provides the capability to update published figures with, as much as possible, the same set of models in all figures, and to assess model improvements across different phases of CMIP (Chapter 3, Section 3.8.2).
+It also provides the capability to update published figures with, as much as possible, the same set of models in all figures, and to assess model improvements across different phases of CMIP (Section 3.8.2).

-These new developments are facilitated by the definition of common formats for CMIP model output (Balaji et al., 2018) and the availability of reanalyses and observations in the same format as CMIP output (obs4MIPs, Ferraro et al., 2015).
-The tools are also used to support routine evaluation at individual model centres and simplify the assessment of improvements of individual models or generations of model ensembles (Eyring et al., 2019).
+These new developments are facilitated by the definition of common formats for CMIP model output (Balaji et al., 2018) and the availability of reanalyses and observations in the same format as CMIP output (obs4MIPs; Ferraro et al., 2015).
+The tools are also used to support routine evaluation at individual model centres and simplify the assessment of improvements in individual models or generations of model ensembles (Eyring et al., 2019).
 Note, however, that while tools such as ESMValTool can produce an estimate of overall model performance, dedicated model evaluation still needs to be performed when analysing projections for a particular purpose, such as assessing changing hazards in a given particular region.
 Such evaluation is discussed in the next section, and in greater detail in later chapters of this Report.

-Evaluation of process-based models against observations
+Evaluation of Process-Based Models Against Observations